Sleep Apnea Symptoms & Treatment

 There is a lot of advertising these days for quick fixes for snoring and sleep apnea.
 While some of these treatment options can be effective, there is no single option that will be effective for everyone.
 That being said, a detailed evaluation and examination can be of the most important step for determining the treatment plan.
 All of the physicians at Collin County ENT have extensive training in the diagnosis and management of sleep disorders in children and adults.

-The initial evaluation will start with a history to learn more about your sleep schedule and other medical problems.
-This may include questions about hours of sleep a night, time needed to fall asleep, number of awakenings at night and daytime somnolence.
+The initial evaluation will start with history to learn more about your sleep schedule and other medical problems.
+This may include questions about hours of sleep a night, the time needed to fall asleep, the number of awakenings at night and daytime somnolence.
 Other important information would include recent weight gain or any sedating medications.
-A complete head and neck examination is performed with focus on nasal anatomy and appearance of the palate, tonsils, tongue, jaw and neck.
-We may use a small flexible fiberoptic camera to help identify areas of the airway that are contributing to snoring and/or apnea.
+A complete head and neck examination are performed with a focus on nasal anatomy and appearance of the palate, tonsils, tongue, jaw, and neck.
+We may use a small flexible fiber-optic camera to help identify areas of the airway that are contributing to snoring and/or apnea.
 An overnight sleep study is usually necessary to help differentiate snoring from snoring with sleep apnea.

 In children, the history is often enough to make a diagnosis of obstructive sleep apnea without needing a sleep study.
 Children may exhibit loud snoring, as well as other symptoms including restless sleep, mouth breathing, daytime sleepiness or in some cases hyperactivity.
 Their examination may show enlarged tonsils with signs of large adenoids.
 In most children, tonsillectomy and adenoidectomy can cure their OSA.